boytchev/suica/docs/internals.md

 Because timings cannot be set absolutely, some test cases may not produce the expected result.
 In this case run the tester another time to check whether the result is consistent.

 To test only part of the test cases, a string template is given as a parameter to the tester.
-The following code`test.html?convex` will test all test cases with the substring *convex* in their names &ndash; [live example](../test/test.html?convex).
+The following code [`test.html?convex`](../test/test.html?convex) will test all test cases with the substring *convex* in their names.